 Do I Need Surgery for My Knee Pain?

 Home care works well in many cases.
 If you have persistent knee pain, we can help find the underlying cause and begin treatment or refer you to a specialist.

-The first step in chiropractic therapies for knee pain is to reduce inflammation.
+The first step in integrative medical therapies for knee pain is to reduce inflammation.
 Swelling interferes with range of motion and places pressure on the soft tissues.
 We then use massage therapy [LINK] and other techniques to improve range of motion gradually.
 Joint manipulation may also be recommended to realign the knee and hip joint.